-Applications are now being accepted for the 2019 fall planting season.
+Applications are now being accepted for the 2020 Spring planting season.

 Trees must be planted in public spaces such as parks, schools, churches and along public roadway easements within northwest Indiana’s Lake Michigan Watershed (MAP).
 Eligible applicants include municipalities, schools, churches, conservation organizations and other public entities.

-Anticipated Tree Planting & Care Workshop and tree pick up date: third week of September, 2019
+Anticipated Tree Planting & Care Workshop and tree pick up date: Wednesday, April 1, 2020 (Really, No Fooling!)

 Applications may be submitted electronically to Joe Exl at email@example.com.
-Please include organization name followed by CommuniTree Fall 2019 Application in the subject line.
-(Example: Lake County SWCD CommuniTree Fall 2018 Application)
+Please include organization name followed by CommuniTree Spring 2020 Application in the subject line.
+(Example: Porter County SWCD CommuniTree Spring 2020 Application)

 Alternatively, applications can be mailed to: